 - (a) Plan Modifications.
-This PAIH Plan may be amended, modified, or supplemented by the Plan Debtors in the manner provided for by section 1127 of the Bankruptcy Code or as otherwise permitted by law without additional disclosure pursuant to section 1125 of the Bankruptcy Code.
-In addition, after the Confirmation Date, so long as such action does not materially and adversely affect the treatment of holders of Allowed Claims or Allowed Interests pursuant to the PAIH Plan, the Plan Debtors may remedy any defect or omission or reconcile any inconsistencies in the PAIH Plan or the Confirmation Order with respect to such matters as may be necessary to carry out the purposes of effects of the PAIH Plan, and any holder of a Claim or Interest that has accepted the PAIH Plan shall be deemed to have accepted the PAIH Plan as amended, modified, or supplemented. - (b) Other Amendments.
-Before the Effective Date, the Plan Debtors may make appropriate technical adjustments and modifications to the PAIH Plan and the documents contained in the Plan Supplement without further order or approval of the Bankruptcy Court; provided, that such technical adjustments and modifications do not adversely affect the treatment of holders of Allowed Claims or Allowed Interests under this Plan.
+This PAIH Plan may be amended, modified, or supplemented by the Plan Debtors in the manner provided for by section 1127 of the Bankruptcy Code or as otherwise permitted by law without additional disclosure pursuant to section 1125 of the Bankruptcy Code. - (b) Other Amendments.
+Before the Effective Date, the Plan Debtors may make appropriate technical adjustments and modifications to the PAIH Plan and the documents contained in the Plan Supplement without further order or approval of the Bankruptcy Court; provided, that such technical adjustments and modifications do not adversely affect the treatment of holders of Allowed Claims or Allowed Interests under this Plan and are consistent with the terms of the Liquidator-Controlled Companies Settlement Agreement..